-Health Volunteers in Peace Corps Paraguay are expected to work with youth both in school and out of school.
+Youth Health Volunteers work with youth both in-school and out of school.
 This is done in tandem with the community through:

 • Planning with the CHW and community leaders

-• Co-facilitating sessions with the CHW in classroom settings, with youth groups and peer educators, with parent groups, caregivers, school-based staff and health workers
+• Co-facilitating sessions with the CHW in the classroom, and in informal settings with youth groups and peer educators, parent & caregiver groups, school-based staff and other healthcare workers

-• Implementing a peer education initiative, including identifying and training peer educators in conjunction with the CHW, supporting peer educators in implementing a youth health community assessment and designing and implementing a youth health initiative
+• Identifying and training peer educators in conjunction with the CHW, supporting peer educators in implementing a youth health community assessment and designing and implementing a youth health initiative

-Besides the main activities, secondary activities refer to activities outside of the sector framework, and may be started/proposed by the community and carried out with the Volunteer’s help depending on the community’s interest.
+In addition to the primary activities described above, secondary activities outside of the sector framework may be started/proposed by the community and carried out with the Volunteer’s help depending on the community’s interest.

 • Bachelor of Arts/Bachelor of Science degree in any field